thatrobotdev/surfingonthe.net/_posts/2018-08-16-Should-you-use-Adblocking-Software.md

 ---
-layout: default
+layout: post
 title: "Should you use Ad-Blocking Software?"
 ---

-## Pros and cons of using some of the most popular extensions in the chrome webstore.

 ![img](https://cdn-images-1.medium.com/max/1000/1*v2RmGnII_4rr1lLzSw3FWw.png)

 Web-capture taken on 8/16/2018 of <https://acceptableads.com/en/>

+## Pros and cons of using some of the most popular extensions in the chrome webstore.

 Websites rely on ad revenue to survive.
 They do this by opening ad-spots on their website, and allowing advertisers to pay for a spot.
 However, with the rise of ad-blockers, many websites are putting their content behind paywalls to help fund their content.